Oskar Schindler: Spy for the Abwehr

 Schindler joined the separatist Sudeten German Party in 1935.
-Although he was a citizen of Czechoslovakia, Schindler became a spy for the Abwehr, the military intelligence service of Nazi Germany, in 1936.
+Although a citizen of Czechoslovakia, Schindler became a spy for the Abwehr, the military intelligence service of Nazi Germany, in 1936.
 He was assigned to Abwehrstelle II Commando VIII, based in Breslau.
-He later told Czech police that he did it because he needed the money; by this time Schindler had a drinking problem and was chronically in debt.
+He later told Czech police that he did it because he needed the money; by this time, Schindler had a drinking problem and was chronically in debt.

-His tasks for the Abwehr included collecting information on railways, military installations and troop movements, as well as recruiting other spies within Czechoslovakia in advance of the planned invasion by Nazi Germany.
-He was arrested by the Czech government for espionage on 18 July 1938 and immediately imprisoned, but was released as a political prisoner under the terms of the Munich Agreement, the instrument under which the Czech Sudetenland was annexed into Germany on 1 October.
+His tasks for the Abwehr included collecting information on railways, military installations and troop movements, as well as recruiting other spies within Czechoslovakia in advance of Nazi Germany's planned invasion.
+He was arrested by the Czech government for espionage on 18 July 1938 and immediately imprisoned; he was released as a political prisoner under the terms of the Munich Agreement, the instrument under which the Czech Sudetenland was annexed by Germany on 1 October.
 Schindler applied for membership in the Nazi Party on 1 November and was accepted the following year.

 After some time off to recover in Zwittau, Schindler was promoted to second in command of his Abwehr unit and relocated with his wife to Ostrava (Ostrau), on the Czech-Polish border, in January 1939.
 He was involved in espionage in the months leading up to Hitler's seizure of the remainder of Czechoslovakia in March.
 Emilie helped him with paperwork, processing and hiding secret documents in their apartment for the Abwehr office.
 As Schindler frequently travelled to Poland on business, he and his 25 agents were in a position to collect information about Polish military activities and railways for the planned invasion of Poland.
 One assignment called for his unit to monitor and provide information about the railway line and tunnel in the Jablunkov Pass, deemed critical for the movement of German troops.
 Schindler continued to work for the Abwehr until as late as fall 1940, when he was sent to Turkey to investigate corruption among the Abwehr officers assigned to the German embassy there.